microsoft/aici/controllers/derivre/README.md

 - [ ] build trie from alternative over many strings in re parser
 - [ ] use Hir format
 - [ ] `(idx, state_expr)*` for state transitions
+- [ ] use hashbrown raw table for VecHashMap